sircharlo/jw-launcher/README.md

 ## Configuration

-Most of the options are self-explanatory, such as language for JW Broadcasting, user's name, and so on.
-Click on the "+" button to add a link to a meeting or Stream URL; click on the "-" button to remove it.

 ![Settings screen of app](https://github.com/sircharlo/jw-launcher/blob/main/screenshots/02-settings.png?raw=true)

+#### User preferences

+Here, you can set the name to display on Zoom, the language for JW Broadcasting, and if the app should automatically launch on start-up.

+#### Links to meetings and special events

+Click on the "+" button to add a link to a Zoom meeting or JW Stream URL.
+Items can be rearranged by dragging and dropping.
+To delete a line, click on the red "-" button.

+#### Schedule

+Click on the "+" button to add a recurring weekly event, such as a service group or a congregation meeting.
+Set the usual weekday and time of the event, and the associated action to launch at that time.

+Events in this list will be auto-launched at the defined time, if JW Launcher is opened or already running at that time.

+> **Note:** The predetermined window during which a scheduled event will be auto-launched is defined as the time period extending from 30 minutes _before_ the event's start time, to 105 minutes (1h45m) _after_ the start time.
+This will ensure that the user is automatically reconnected if the computer or JW Launcher is restarted during an event.

+ As many items as needed can be created.
+Actions can be scheduled more than once per week, and can be rearranged by dragging and dropping.
+The Sort All button will sort events by weekday and time.
+To delete an event, click on the red "-" button.

+ #### Action buttons

+ Here, you can hide or show the buttons that allow the user to shutdown their computer, or launch a TeamViewer session.
+You can also set the names of the action buttons, to make them easier to recognize for the user.

 ## Technical usage notes